hackerboyalex/Shadow/README.md

 Fair use is a use permitted by copyright statute that might otherwise be infringing.
 Non-profit, educational or personal use tips the balance in favour of fair use.

-We strictly recommend  use this legal way for harmful purposes.